-Football, as a game, is ever-changing and so there always needs to be vision; an idea which defines you uniquely as a club and preserves your place at the top.
-Whether it is through game-changing nutritional methods, inventive aerobic exercises or revolutionary training practices, coaches are always looking for an extra yard of advantage.
+In the ever-adapting game of football, there always needs to be a plan.
+An idea which separates you from the others and keeps you at the front of the chasing pack.
+Whether it be through nutritional methods, unique yoga exercises or revolutionary training practices, clubs are always looking for the extra advantage.

-Hart spoke of his strong personal ambition to introduce sports science into the grassroots game: “During my time studying Sport and Exercise Science at Edinburgh Napier University, I came across academic research, and in this case Sport Science research, that has led to many discoveries on best practices when it comes to developing athletes and coaches based on their needs through sport & healthy lifestyles,” he said.
+"During my time studying Sport and Exercise Science at Edinburgh Napier University, I came across academic research, and in this case Sport Science research that has led to many discoveries on best practises when it comes to developing athletes and coaches based on their needs through sport & healthy lifestyles," Hart told Youth Football Scotland.

 "It is important to understand these physiological and psychological principles together with the correlation between sport and healthy living.

 "There is certainly a need for further support, through sport science programmes at clubs like Edinburgh City FC for their participants, coaches and parents on nurturing healthy lifestyles."

 Hart’s career at Edinburgh City began when he coached the club’s 2005 group.
 It was during that period when he decided that a different approach to the game was required.
 Since then, Hart has been planning and developing the programmes to be put into practice with youth sides, one of them being the under-20s Lowland Development league team, who he also happens to be manager of.

 City’s sports science will reap great rewards for coaches and players alike.
 With the sessions containing enjoyable, unique and educating methods of training.
 The players will see their self-esteem soar and their style of play develop into a free-flowing and enterprising standard.

 Not only will they play well, but they will feel good, as chances of strains will be minimilised and recovery times reduced, thanks to a structured dieting plan, which in turn will lead to a healthy lifestyle.